Anisotropic magnetic and quadrupolar H-T phase diagram of CeRh2As2: Summary and Conclusion

 \section{Summary and Conclusion}

-In this work we have investigated the possible origin of the extremely anisotropic normal state phase diagram of tetragonal \CR.
+In this work we have investigated the possible origin of the extremely anisotropic normal state phase diagram of tetragonal CeRh$_2$As$_2$.
 We use a fully localized CEF- split 4f-electron model for the $J=5/2$ multiplet of $Ce^{3+}$.
 We do not include the effect of Kondo screening leading to local moment reduction and heavy conduction band formation.
-In fact recent ARPES experimentshave suggested that \CR~is close to the localized $4f$ limit \cite{chen:24}.
-Furthermore similar examples of Ce-hexaboride and -skutterudite compounds have demonstrated that neglecting the Kondo screening may be an acceptable starting point for understanding major qualitative features of the $H$-$T$ phase diagram although it may be too simple to explain the quantitive aspects.
+In fact recent ARPES experiments have suggested that CeRh$_2$As$_2$ is close to the localized $4f$ limit~\cite{chen:24}.
+Furthermore similar examples of Ce-hexaboride and \mbox{-skutterudite} compounds have demonstrated that neglecting the Kondo screening may be an acceptable starting point for understanding major qualitative features of the $H$-$T$ phase diagram although it may be too simple to explain the quantitive aspects.

 The starting point is the conjecture that the anisotropy of this phase diagram is caused by a multipolar competition of low-field magnetic dipolar and high-field induced electric quadrupolar order parameters.
 This competition has been investigated analytically within a simplified quasi-quartet model valid for low fields and temperatures and numerically for the complete level scheme in the full range.
 We employ the RPA response function technique from the disordered side and the coupled MFA for polarization and order parameters, using effective operator technique in the ordered regime.
 The results of analytical and numerical approach agree in the low field regime.
 In the high field case the latter predicts the phase boundary in a region not yet tested experimentally.